sriramab/gamamanual/Content/Tutorials/LearnGAMLStepByStep/StartWithGAML/BasicProgramingConceptsInGAML.md

 [//]: # (keyword::list)
 ## Manipulate containers

 We saw in the previous parts "simple" types of variable.
-You also have a multiple containers types, such as list, matrix, map, pair… In this section, we will only focus on the container `list` (you can learn the other by reading the section about datatypes [TODO_URL]).
+You also have a multiple containers types, such as list, matrix, map, pairï¿½ In this section, we will only focus on the container `list` (you can learn the other by reading the section about datatypes [TODO_URL]).

 **How to declare a list?**